-Recovery coaching employs evidence-based coaching strategies to focus on you or your loved ones substance use disorders, family members, significant others and loved ones.
+Recovery coaching employs evidence-based coaching strategies to focus on you or your loved one’s substance use disorders, family members, significant others, and loved ones.
 Motivational interviewing improves how engaged you are with your process of recovery as well as educating you about the multitude of pathways for recovery.
-Evidence-based strategies incorporate empathy and compassion into the role of the Professional Recovery Coach.
+Evidence-based strategies incorporate empathy and compassion in the role of the Professional Recovery Coach.

 Supporting and Suggesting Multiple Pathways for Recovery

 Sober coaches support multiple pathways for recovery.
 You can incorporate a coaching service at any stage of the recovery process.
-Starting in pre-recovery (harm reduction) on into long-term fulfilled recovery.
-The sober coach will support your choice of where to begin, what to work on and help direct you towards your desired outcome.
+You are starting in pre-recovery (harm reduction) on into long-term fulfilled recovery.
+The sober coach will support your choice of where to begin, what to work on, and help direct you towards your desired outcome.

 Coaching helps you achieve long-term sustained recovery by focussing upon facilitating a stronger self-understanding and a higher level of activity.
 Working with a recovery coach is similar in employing the services of a personal trainer and nutritionist when seeking to achieve personal fitness and nutritional goals.
 Like a personal trainer, a recovery coach will assist you in meeting your personal and professional recovery goals much more comfortable and more quickly than you would on your own.